superfly/docs/apps/deploy-app.html.md

 ## Volume mounts and `fly deploy`

-If a Machine has a mounted [volume](/docs/reference/volumes/), `fly deploy` can't be used to change it.
-You can change its mount point within the Machine, though.
+If a Machine has a mounted [volume](/docs/reference/volumes/), `fly deploy` can't be used to mount a different one.
+You can change the volume's mount point within the Machine, though.
 This is configured in the `[mounts]` section of `fly.toml`.

 ## `fly deploy` configuration in `fly.toml`

 Configure the following deployment behavior in the [`[deploy]` section](/docs/reference/configuration/#the-deploy-section) of `fly.toml`.